openresty/stapxx/README.markdown

     stap++ --arg limit=1000

+You can dump out all the available arguments in the stap++ script by specifying the --args option, for example:

+    $ stap++ --args foo.sxx
+    --arg method=VALUE (default: )
+    --arg time=VALUE (default: 60)

 ### Default values

 It's possible to specify a default value for a macro variable by means of the `default` trait, as in